What We Do Education Quality

 Based on these ‘pathways’, schools can access a range of Opportunity EduFinance training and support resources both through their clusters and online.
 Head teachers and school owners, for example, can receive professional development on a variety of topics from leadership and staff management to marketing and financial planning.

 A virtuous circle of better educational outcomes, profitability and stronger networks of schools dedicated to improving quality

 Taken together, these interventions mean that schools become better managed in the long run, and learning outcomes improve.
 A virtuous circle emerges of better educational outcomes, more profit through school expansion, and stronger networks of schools that are dedicated to improving quality.

-Still at a relatively early stage, Opportunity EduFinance’s quality work is currently operational in Uganda, Ghana, Colombia, and soon in Rwanda.
+Still at a relatively early stage, Opportunity EduFinance’s quality work is currently operational in Uganda, Ghana, Colombia, Rwanda, Tanzania and Liberia.